Website Development Costs Involve More Than Just Development

 “How much does it cost to build a website?” is the most common question asked.
 The short answer: “it depends,” often leads to a rather in depth discussion.
 The two key factors that drive the budget discussion are time and function.

-How can you reduce the website development time?
+How can you reduce website development time?

-- Prepare your brand.
+• Logos and brand graphics.
 Make sure you have your business or organization logo as a vector file (EPS, Illustrator AI) or a transparent, high resolution PNG.
 Make sure your brand colors are documented (PMS #, CMYK, RGB, Hex, etc.).
 Gather sales literature or other materials that can be useful for defining you brand’s visual style.

-- Images are crucial to your website.
+• Gather pictures and videos.
 If you haven’t taken photos or connected with a professional photographer, we can make recommendations.
 If you have, putting the images on a USB flash drive or sharing them through DropBox or similar platform is a big help.

-- Writing fuels your website.
+• Text and website content.
 From the company history to team member bios, content on the website can turn a four week development into a four month struggle.
 If you don’t have a writer in the office, let us know.
 Signalfire can write the web content for you more affordably than you think.

-- Time.
+• Time.
 How long it takes to develop a website varies depending on the size of the website, the functionality, and the availability of content and images.
-If a business or organization comes with all the text, a bounty of images, and a good idea of their desired functionality, a website could be launched in a month or less.
+If a business or organization comes with all the text, a bounty of images, and a good idea of their desired functionality, a website could be launched in a month or two.
 If your business or organization has an e-commerce or donation system, a need for a secure login section, or other more complex functionality needs, the development time could easily extend out to six months.
 Time will impact cost.
 The less time you have available means the development cost will increase.
-Plan on a small website development with less than 30 pages and basic functionality taking approximately six weeks.
+Plan on a small website development with less than 30 pages and basic functionality taking approximately eight weeks.

 CRITICAL: If you have a fixed timeline or a specific date when the website must be live (e.g. trade show, product launch, etc.), you should communicate that immediately to your developer.